 Death of Enver Hoxha

-Richard Cavendish provides an overview of the life and career of the Albanian dictator Enver Hoxha, who died on April 11th, 1985.
+The life and career of the Albanian dictator Enver Hoxha, who died on April 11th, 1985.

 The man who held Albania in an iron grip for 40 years was a devout Marxist-Leninist, a fervent admirer of Stalin and a committed moderniser.
 When he was born to a Muslim family in 1908, Albania was still an obscure province of the Ottoman Empire.
 Enver Hoxha (pronounced to rhyme with ‘lodger’) came from a comfortably off family, was sent to a French school in Albania and in 1930 won a state scholarship to the University of Montpellier in France.
 R.J.
 Crampton, the historian of the postwar Balkans, describes him as ‘the only intellectual among the Communist leaders of Eastern Europe’, with the possible exception of Matyas Rakosi of Hungary.
 Hoxha joined the French Communist Party and lost his scholarship because of his involvement in leftwing politics.
 He returned home in 1936 to teach at his old school.